 Debt securities, treasury and other eligible bills are generally unsecured with the exception of asset-based securities and similar instruments, which are secured by pools of financial assets.
 The Group entered into the ISDA Master Agreement which contractually binds participating parties to apply close-out netting arrangement across outstanding derivatives.

-(ix) Collateral and other credit enhancements (continued)
+- (a) Credit risk management (continued) - (ix) Collateral and other credit enhancements (continued)

 The lower of gross loan amount and the estimate of the fair value of collateral and other credit enhancements held against financial assets is as follows: